Timor-Leste Travel Guide

 Is Timor-Leste safe for tourists?

-Timor-Leste welcomes millions of visitors each year.
 The general emergency number is 112.
-As anywhere, take normal precautions: keep copies of documents, watch for petty theft in crowded areas, and check your own government's travel advisory before you go.
-Conditions can change, so always confirm the latest situation with official Timor-Leste sources.
+Take normal precautions: keep copies of your documents, watch for petty theft in crowded areas, and read your own government's travel advisory for Timor-Leste before you go, since advice differs by nationality and by region within the country.
+Conditions can change, so confirm the current situation with official Timor-Leste sources.

 How do I get around Timor-Leste?